hexanal/fredmercy-blog/README.md

 }
 ```

+Here, we've got two pages:

+1. one `hello-world.md` page at the root, of type `page`
+2. one `toke-up-brother` page, nested deep in folders, of type `post`

 ### what's the deal with middlewares?

-I stole that concept from [metalsmith](https://metalsmith.io/): even though I haven't really used Metalsmith, I reached the realization that I needed a similar idea  which are functions that would take all that content and modify it (I wanted to call them `processors` instead of middlewares).
+I stole that concept from [Metalsmith](https://metalsmith.io/): even though I haven't really used Metalsmith, I reached the realization that I needed a similar idea which are functions take all the content and modify it (I wanted to call them `processors` instead of middlewares).

 A bunch of those functions would each add bits and pieces to mold the data into what I wanted to use in templates.

 Look into `./zorg/middlewares/`.
 If you open, say, `pages/relationship.js`, you'll see that it exports a function that expects to receive the `contentTypes` object (see JSON above).
 This function then goes through all the items in `contentTypes.page` and tacks on extra keys to each *item*.

 Why did I do it this way?
 I don't know.
-I felt right at the time, and it's building my website fine.
+It felt right at the time, and it's building my website fine.
 Works for me.

 ### templating